Lollar Pickups

-Lollar Pickups is a Tacoma Washington-based company that creates handmade pickups for electric guitars, the bass, and steel guitars.
-The company was founded in 1995 by luthier Jason Lollar, a 1979 graduate of the Roberto-Venn School of Luthiery, and author of Basic Pickup Winding and Complete Guide to Making Your Own Pickup Winder was also a contributor to Bart Hopkin's Getting a Bigger Sound: Pickups and Microphones for Your Musical Instrument.
+Lollar Pickups is a Tacoma, Washington-based company that creates handmade pickups for electric, bass, and steel guitars.
+The company was founded in 1995 by luthier Jason Lollar, a 1979 graduate of the Roberto-Venn School of Luthiery, and author of Basic Pickup Winding and Complete Guide to Making Your Own Pickup Winder.
+He was also a contributor to Bart Hopkin's Getting a Bigger Sound: Pickups and Microphones for Your Musical Instrument.

 Jimmy Herring and James Williamson are known to use Lollar Pickups.

 Products

-Lollar pickups are made in the U.S. The company produces pickups including single coil, gold foil, P-90s, Charlie Christian, and humbuckers for Stratocaster, Telecaster, Humbucker, Fender Jazzmaster, Fender Precision bass, Fender Mustang, Fender Mustang bass, and many others.
+Lollar Pickups are made in the U.S. The company produces pickups including single coil, gold foil, P-90s, Charlie Christian, and humbuckers for Stratocaster, Telecaster, Humbucker, Fender Jazzmaster, Fender Precision bass, Fender Mustang, Fender Mustang bass, and many others.